 FRIDAY, APRIL 26, 2019

-3:00 PM Team synchro, team demo and traditional challenge
+3:00 PM Team synchro, team demo, team fight, open weight and traditional challenge

 4:00 PM All divisions start: weapons C/M/X, forms M/X, juniors and seniors blackbelts.